 Oral cancer is cancer found in the oral cavity (the mouth area) and the oropharynx (the throat area at the back of the mouth).
-Oral cancer is estimated to be diagnosed in almost 39,500 US adults in 2015, according to the American Cancer Society.
+Oral cancer is estimated to be diagnosed in almost 49,670 U.S. adults in 2017, according to the American Cancer Society.

 The oral cavity includes: